loktacar/wallpapermaker/README.md

 Configuring `wpmaker` is easy, run `python wpmaker.py --help` for a list of configuration files.
 Then create one of them.
 The options are the same as the longer named option used in the command line.
-See example.conf for more info.

 ```
 #############################################################